Writing and marketing a new book is no easy task

 Building A Long-Term Author Future

-You’ll notice that none of the ideas found here are intended to create short-term hype or buzz.
+You’ll notice that none of the book marketing tips and ideas found here are intended to create short-term hype or buzz.

 Instead, they are long-term approaches to connecting with readers, building your author identity and, ultimately, selling more books.